 Friends.
 The beloved sitcom made it a point to celebrate Turkey Day with an episode devoted to the holiday in all 10 of its seasons.
 Now, with the entirety of Friends now available on HBO Max, you can easily watch all 10 episodes as you gear up for the big day.
-But if you're short on time (or can only handle so much of Ross' nonsense in a single sitting) I went ahead and ranked all of the so you know which ones you simply can't miss.
-Friends Thanksgiving episodes
+But if you're short on time (or can only handle so much of Ross' nonsense in a single sitting) here’s a ranking of all the Friends Thanksgiving episodes so you know which ones you simply can't miss.

 Comedy is subjective, and most

-Friends is a Thanksgiving inevitability.
-Play these episodes in the background when you're setting the table or save them for when your food baby starts to get uncomfortable — and stay away from the beef trifle!
-01
+No matter what, any of the episodes on this list make for perfectly cozy Thanksgiving viewing.
+Play these episodes in the background when you're setting the table or save them for when your food baby starts to get uncomfortable — and make sure you stay away from the beef trifle!

 This one requires a bit of context to fully grasp its greatness.
 You see, it guest-stars Brad Pitt (who was even more of a heartthrob back when the episode first aired than he is now, if that's possible).
 But even better: Pitt was married to Aniston at the time.
 So, when it's revealed Pitt's character is an old high school classmate who once formed an "I hate Rachel" club with Ross, it's especially hilarious.
 He even scored